 Rooted in Buddhism, this tradition is to worship the moon.
 When the moon is full on the second day of the festival, people begin the Ak Ambok Sampeah Preah Khae ceremony at night.

 At their homes, people make offerings in the form of food, drinks, and the burning of incense.
 Ambok — rice in their husk that’s fried and pounded in a pestle — is also given as offering and eaten.
 People take out the husks and mix the Ambok with coconut and banana to eat with.

 When is the Water Festival in Cambodia?

 The Water Festival follows the Khmer Buddhist calendar and falls on the full moon period.
 The date of the festival varies in the international calendar, though it typically falls either at the end of October or in November.
-In 2019, the festival will likely be held from October 30 to November 1 (further announcement needs to be updated due to the ongoing COVD-19 situation).
+In 2020, the festival will be held from October 30 to November 1 (further announcement needs to be updated due to the ongoing COVD-19 situation).